ManoloTonto1/NA-Document-downloader/README.md

-Sure, here's a more lively version of your README with some added emojis and a friendlier tone:

----

 # 🌟 NA Archief Downloader 🌟

 Welcome to the **NA Archief Downloader**! 🚀 This Python-powered tool allows you to effortlessly download files from an online archive service 📂.
 It provides a sleek command-line interface (CLI) that lets you specify which set to fetch and where to save the files.
 Built with the power of `click`, `requests`, and `lxml`, this project makes downloading from archives a breeze. 😎